New degrees of freedom for differential forms on cubical meshes: Interpolating with cubical forms

-where $\drm_k$ denotes the de Rham map of $K_k$ and $\ed$ is either the coboundary or the exterior derivative.
-In general, $\wm\drm_k\omega$ is an approximation of $\omega$ that converges as follows when the mesh is refined: \begin{theorem} Let $\omega$ be a smooth $p$-form in $\Omega$.
+Besides interpolating cochains, the operator $\im$ can be used to approximate differential forms; the approximation of $\omega$ obtained with cubical forms is $\im\drm_k\omega$.
+We conclude the paper with a convergence proof for this approximation. \begin{theorem} Let $\omega$ be a smooth $p$-form in $\Omega$.
 There exist a constant $C_{\omega,k}$ such that

 whenever $h>0$, $C_{\Theta}>0$, and $K$ is a cubical mesh in $\Omega$ such that $\diam(\sigma)\le h$ and $\Theta(\sigma)\ge C_{\Theta}$ for all cells $\sigma$ of $K$. \end{theorem}